WendyOkoli/AltSchool-Cloud-Assignment/Second_Semester_Exam/README.md

 ## Steps used to achieve the aforementioned objectives

-1. I created and automated the provisioning two Ubuntu Servers - Master and Slave.
-I edited the configuration of their vagrantfiles, changing the hostname and disable the ssh insert key.
+1. I created and automated the provisioning of two Ubuntu Servers - Master and Slave.
+I edited the configuration of their vagrant files, changing the hostname and disabling the SSH insert key.

 ![Master vagrantfile](/Second_Semester_Exam/Images/Master_vagrantfile.png)

 ![Slave vagrantfile](/Second_Semester_Exam/Images/Slave_vagrantfile.png)

-2. I created the public keys of the two machines and had them copied and pasted interchangeable.
+2. I created the public keys of the two machines and had them copied and pasted interchangeably.
 I also set the ssh config file pub key and password authentication to yes. this was done to enable connection between the two machines

 ```
 ssh-keygen -t ed25519 -C